wyn-lang/wyn/STATUS.md

 ## 🎉 Production Ready

-Wyn is a **fast, compiled systems language** with Python-like syntax, powered by LLVM.
+Wyn is a **fast, compiled systems language** with clean, readable syntax, powered by LLVM.

 ### Quick Start
 ```bash